-- If you want to analyze data by writing code, create notebooks.
+- Analyze data by writing code in notebooks.

-- If you want to visualize your data without coding, create analytic dashboards.
+- Visualize your data without coding with analytic dashboards.

-Jupyter notebooks give you a lot of flexibility in coding, visualizing, and computing.
+Jupyter notebooks give you flexibility in coding, visualizing, and computing.
 With notebooks, you run small pieces of code that process your data, and you can immediately view the results of your computation.
 When you create notebooks in Watson Studio, you can:

 - Spark libraries